 - pressing the pedals.
 Slide the front passenger seat as far back as possible. - Sit with your shoulders as far back against the backrest as possible.
 Set the backrest rake so that you can easily reach the steering wheel with your arms slightly bent.
 Maintain contact between your shoulders and the backrest when turning the steering wheel.
 Do not angle the backrest too far back.
-We recommend a maximum rake of approx. 25°. - Adjust the steering wheel \$\phi\$ 50. - Set seat height high enough to have a clear field of vision on all sides and of all display instruments.
+We recommend a maximum rake of approx. 25°. - Adjust the steering wheel \$\times 50\$. - Set seat height high enough to have a clear field of vision on all sides and of all display instruments.
 There should be at least one hand of clearance between your head and the roof frame.
-Your thighs should rest lightly on the seat without pressing into it. - Adjust the head restraint ⇒ 28. - Adjust the height of the seat belt ⇒ 32.
+Your thighs should rest lightly on the seat without pressing into it. - Adjust the head restraint ⇒ 27.